 Cioppino (Fisherman’s Stew)

-Brimming with fresh seafood in a tomato and wine broth that tastes like the sea, cioppino (pronounced cho-pee-no) is a rustic Italian-American fish stew.
-Though the dish originated with Italian immigrant fishermen in San Francisco, my favorite version is served on the opposite coast at Portofino, a charming bayside restaurant in Longboat Key, FL, where we celebrate my dad’s December birthday every year.
+Brimming with fresh seafood in a tomato and wine broth that tastes like the sea, cioppino (pronounced chuh-pee-noh) is a rustic Italian-American fish stew.
+Its origins can be traced back to Italian immigrant fishermen in San Francisco, but my personal favorite version can be found at Portofino, a picturesque bayside restaurant in Longboat Key, Florida.
+Every year, my family gathers at Portofino over the holidays to enjoy the cioppino, and the chef was kind enough to share his recipe with me.

-What you’ll need To Make Cioppino
+What You’ll Need To Make Cioppino

-Begin by heating 4 tablespoons of the oil over medium heat.
+To cook the stew, heat 1/4 cup of the oil over medium heat.
 Add the shallots and cook until soft and translucent, about 5 minutes.
 Add the garlic and for 1 minute more.
 Do not brown.

 Add the wine and increase the heat to high.
 Boil until the wine is reduced by about half, 3 to 4 minutes.